Zytronium/aeroduel_backend/ROADMAP.md

 ### Local Server Hosting
 Next.js API available via LAN at `aeroduel.local:45045` at all times while app is running.

+### Game Logic Implementation
+Hit processing and score tracking.
+When a plane locks on to the target, it sends a signal to the server confirming a hit.
+The server then updates the score and sends web socket updates to all connected mobile devices.

 ## In Progress

 ### Database Integration